duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 # Welcome to DuckDuckHack!

-We are a community of DuckDuckGo users who help improve the search engine with, "Instant Answers" To get started, join our developer email list and read the guide below:
+We are a community of DuckDuckGo users who help improve the search engine with, "Instant Answers".
+To get started, join our developer email list and read the guide below:

 - [DuckDuckHack developer mailing list](https://www.listbox.com/subscribe/?list_id=197814)